"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

 "The best in the Southeast!" by Mike T., Past Client

-Prosecutors in Florida take sex crimes very seriously and will look to impose the maximum punishment allowable by law.
+Prosecutors in Florida take sex crimes against minors very seriously and will look to impose the maximum punishment allowable by law.
 A conviction for any lewd or lascivious act may not only result in huge fines and serious prison time but can also have devastating consequences on a person’s personal and professional life.

 Lewd and Lascivious Acts Lawyer in Tallahassee, FL